TRaSH-Guides/Guides/docs/NZBGet/README.md

 # NZBGet

-Here i will add soon some screenshots how to setup NZBGet with the use of Sonarr/Radarr, some tweaks and tips
+Here you will find a basic setup-guide and scripts you can use with NZBGet.